TNRIS/twdh_ckan_docker/README.md

 - If you need to override environment variables, create a file called `docker/.env-ckan.override.env`.
 This is useful for switching the DEV MODE or for experimenting with CKAN Config changes.
 For example:
   ```
-  # Set dev mode so that you can use pdg debugging
+  # Set dev mode so that you can use pdb debugging
   TWDH_DEV_MODE=nockan

   # Change twdh.version